gazebosim/docs/fortress/install.md

 # Fortress Installation

-Until the official release, Fortress can be compiled from source or installed from nightly debian packages on Linux.
+Until the official release, Fortress can be compiled from source or installed from pre-release debian packages on Linux.

 Fortress supports the following platforms:

- * Ubuntu Bionic amd64 and Focal on amd64
+ * Ubuntu Bionic amd64/arm64/i386 and Focal on amd64/arm64
- * MacOS Mojave and Catalina
+ * MacOS Catalina and BigSur
-     * Ignition currently only works in headless mode (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only).
+     * Ignition currently only works in headless mode using Ogre 1 (GUI does not render; instead of using `ign gazebo fuel.sdf` command, use `ign gazebo -s fuel.sdf` to start the server only).
  * Windows 10